 Gas Safe Register

 All Gas Safe Register engineers carry an ID card showing the type of work they are qualified to do, so make sure you ask to see this before any gas work is carried out.
-More information can be found in the following links:

 Symptoms of carbon monoxide poisoning